 15. Call the Company

 This is the top method to perform some great due diligence and learn all about the investment and their prospects.
-Every publicly-traded stock on the market has an Investor Relations contact, and they will be more than happy to answer all of your questions.
-It's free, and very well might help you understand whether or not your investment is going to be profitable.
+Every publicly traded stock on the market has an investor relations contact, and they will be more than happy to answer all of your questions.
+It's free, and it very well might help you understand whether or not your investment is going to be profitable.

 16. Be Honest With Yourself